St. Louis Police Wives’ Association Presents

-St. Louis Police Wives’ Association would like to thank our generous sponsors and guests who attended our Trivia Night in April.
-This year we were able to award 15 scholarships to law enforcement families for a total of $10,000.00.
+St. Louis Police Wives’ Association would like to thank our generous sponsors and guests who attended our Trivia Night in 2017.
+We were able to award 15 scholarships to law enforcement families for a total of $10,000.00.

 We would like to congratulate our 2017-2018 winners:

 Mary Pat B.